Bora Bora

-Bora Bora (French: Bora-Bora; Tahitian: Pora Pora) is an island group in the Leeward Islands.
+Bora Bora (French: Bora-Bora; Tahitian: Pora Pora) is a French island group in the Leeward Islands in the South Pacific.
 The Leeward Islands comprise the western part of the Society Islands of French Polynesia, which is an overseas collectivity of the French Republic in the Pacific Ocean.
 Bora Bora has a total land area of 30.55 km2.
 The main island, located about 230 km northwest of Papeete, is surrounded by a lagoon and a barrier reef.
 In the center of the island are the remnants of an extinct volcano, rising to two peaks, Mount Pahia and Mount Otemanu; the highest point is at 727 m.
-Bora Bora is part of the Commune of Bora-Bora, which also includes the atoll of Tūpai.
-The languages spoken in Bora Bora are Tahitian and French.
-However, due to the high tourism population, many natives of Bora Bora have learned to speak English.
+Bora Bora is part of the commune of Bora-Bora, which also includes the atoll of Tupai (or Tūpai).
+The main languages spoken in Bora Bora are Tahitian and French.
+However, due to the high tourist population, many natives of Bora Bora have learned to speak English.

 Bora Bora is a major international tourist destination, famous for its seaside (and even offshore) luxury resorts.
-The major settlement, Vaitape, is on the western side of the main island, opposite the main channel leading into the lagoon.
-Produce of the island is mostly limited to what can be obtained from the sea and from the plentiful coconut trees, which were historically of economic importance for the production of copra.
+Its major settlement, Vaitape, is on the western side of the main island, opposite the main channel leading into the lagoon.
+Produce on the island is mostly limited to what can be obtained from the sea and from the plentiful coconut trees, which were historically of economic importance for the production of copra.